cdpaiva/tiff-data/dev_log.md

 * Obs: I'm not really sure about how to handle opened files.

-At the moment, I am saving the fptr previous position, with `ftell`, then I move the pointer to access the bytes I want and before returning from the function I fseek() it back to the point it was before.
+At the moment, I am saving the fptr position with `ftell`, then I move the pointer to access the bytes I want.
+Before returning from the function I fseek() it back to the point it was before.
-The only idea behind this is to maintain the previous position in case some other function eventally relies on that.
+The only reason for this is to maintain the previous position in case some other function eventually relies on that.

 Bytes 2-3: Magic number